Q: Why save and invest? It could be trading on short-term assets or investing for long-term growth (e.g. for retirement).

 In summary, profiling and typographies help individuals to become better investors by highlighting deficiencies in investment style and behavior or how an investor is interacting with the market.
 By knowing what types of investors you are also make it clearer for you to face up to your financial problems or why the investment choices are not performing as intended.

 To help you learn which kind of investors you are, it’s good to start accessing your risk tolerance level.
 As an investor you are likely to see the value of your investments go down as well as up.
 Are you comfortable with that prospect?
 Higher risk may lead to higher returns.
-Lower risk investments may limit the potential to increase the value your money.
+Lower risk investments may limit the potential to increase the value of your money.
 Remember, all investments involve risk.
 If you aren’t prepared to take any risks, investing is not for you.

-Risk profiling test help you access your willingness and capacity to take risk and identify your risk profile of as an investor.
+Risk profiling test helps you access your willingness and capacity to take risk and identify your risk profile of as an investor.
 Capacity to take risk is completely different from willingness to take risk.
 Ability of an investor to take risk can be assessed from his/ her financial position, nature and time for the goal.
 An investor can be risk seeker, but his financial condition and obligations may not allow him/ her to take excessive risks.

 A variety of risk profiling surveys is used to determine individual risk tolerance level and with such to determine the appropriate portfolio asset allocation.
 The two primary theories related to risk tolerance are 1) conventional economic theory, which views risk tolerance as the willingness to accept greater variation in outcomes, and 2) prospect theory, which assumes investors place a greater weight on losses than gains.
 In such, a risk profiling survey generally accesses an investor’s financial situation, spending pattern, education and knowledge, investment experience, investment horizon, financial goals, investment response in times of crisis etc.